 With a traditional IRA or traditional 401(k), I’ll pay ordinary income taxes when I withdraw money from the account.
 But with a Roth IRA, Roth 401(k), HSA, and/or 529 Plan, I can make certain qualified withdrawals tax free.

-There are some advantages to holding stocks in a regular taxable account compared to a traditional IRA, depending on one's income level.
+Still, there are some advantages to holding stocks in a regular taxable account compared to a traditional IRA, depending on one's income level.
 For example, if I have stocks that I've held for a while and a low income, I could possibly pay 0% or 15% on the capital gain, well below the corresponding tax rate for ordinary income of 15% or 33%.
-However, it doesn't make sense to hang onto stock that ought to be sold just to minimize taxes.

 When I have capital gains, I may try to offset gains with capital losses; that is if I have a stock that has declined in value and probably won't recover, then I might sell the shares and use the capital loss to offset capital gains on my income taxes.